lipelarizzatti/VBScrip/README.md

 # VBScrip
-Repository destined to share some useful vbscript i have made
+Repository destined to share some usefull vbscript i have made